dmanjunath/node-redshift/README.md

 This package is a simple wrapper for common functionality you want when using Redshift.
 It can do
 - Redshift connections & querying
 - Creating and running migrations
-- Create and manage models(upcoming)
+- Create and manage models

 Warning!!!!!!
 This is new and still under development.
 The API is bound to change.
 Use at your own risk.